dfsmith/stack-json/README.md

 # stack-json

-Lightweight JSON interpreter in C.
+Lightweight JSON parser in C.

-This code is a single-pass interpreter over a JSON text structure.
+This library runs a single-pass over a JSON text structure.
 For every value found, it calls a user-supplied function which can filter out any desired values.

+All processing is done on the text in-place.
+The context of the current parse is stored in the stack.

-Here is a small example:
+Here is a small, non-trivial, example:
 ```C
 /* Pick off the value ["johnny"][5] */